 You'll find a lot of sailing and canoeing on Lake Bala.
 No powered craft are allowed (except for those with electric motors).

-At the town of Bala is the main foreshore for launching.
+The town of Bala is the main foreshore for launching.

 There are parking fees as well as fees to canoe in the lake.